sysflowdev/coding-standards/html.md

 If you use a mix of upper and lower case, you have to be extremely consistent.

-If you move from a case insensitive to a case sensitive server, even small errors will break your web!
+If you move from a case insensitive to a case sensitive server, even small errors will break your website!

 To avoid these problems, always use lower case file names.